Anjani27/Linkedin-Job-Scraper-MCP-Server/README.md

-# LinkedIn Scraper MCP Server
+# LinkedIn Job Scraper MCP Server

 An automated, intelligent LinkedIn Job Scraper that runs as a Model Context Protocol (MCP) server.
 This allows AI assistants (like Claude) to actively search, filter, and extract job listings from LinkedIn using an automated headless browser.